 You can read popular magazines like People, Popular Science, Men’s Health, and Rolling Stone to name a few.
 It is an inexpensive way to read magazines offering different types of content.
 If you are interested in a hundred different topics and want to read them all, you can’t find a better way than this to do it.

-Currently, there are about 1,533,506 titles available in the KU Store, of which 24,000 are eBooks with Audible narration.
+At the time of writing this article, there are about 1,533,506 titles available in the Kindle Unlimited Store, of which 24,000 are eBooks with Audible narration.

 The Advantages and Disadvantages of Kindle Unlimited